Privacy Policy

 |---|---|---|

-| Account information (name, email, business details) | Duration of your subscription plus 12 months after account closure | To allow for reactivation and to resolve any post-cancellation queries |
+| Account information (name, email, business details) | While your Account is open, plus 12 months after closure | To allow for reactivation and to resolve any post-cancellation queries |

-| Tax submission data (income, expenses, quarterly updates) | 7 years from the end of the relevant tax year | HMRC may enquire into a tax return for up to 6 years (12 years in cases of fraud); 7 years provides a reasonable compliance margin |
+| Tax submission data (income, expenses, quarterly updates) | 7 years from the end of the relevant tax year | HMRC may enquire into a tax return for up to 6 years (12 years in cases of fraud); 7 years provides a reasonable compliance margin.
+Submission data is stored in encrypted EU-based write-once storage that cannot be modified or deleted during the retention period, even by TaxBridge staff. |

 | HMRC submission confirmations and acknowledgement references | 7 years from the date of submission | Proof of submission in the event of an HMRC enquiry |

-| HMRC OAuth tokens | Duration of your subscription; securely deleted upon account closure or disconnection | Required for ongoing API access; no value after disconnection |
+| HMRC OAuth tokens | While your Account is connected to HMRC; securely deleted upon account closure or disconnection | Required for ongoing API access; no value after disconnection |

-| National Insurance number and UTR | Duration of your subscription; securely deleted within 30 days of account closure | Required for HMRC API calls; no legitimate purpose after account closure |
+| National Insurance number and UTR | While your Account is open; securely deleted within 30 days of account closure | Required for HMRC API calls; no legitimate purpose after account closure |

 | Payment and billing records | 7 years from the date of transaction | UK tax and accounting obligations for our own business records |